FreddyVRetro/ISA-PicoMEM/images/HDD/README.md

 Hard Disk Geometry will be set as H:16, S:63, C:x Then, Image of disk with different Sector or Head count will not work !<br />
 Images with the same number of Sector per Cylinder may be able to Boot but will not work.<br />

+16/11/25 :

+- Updated the PMINIT Drivers in the images

 29/09/24 :

 - Updated the DOS 3.3 image with the latest drivers.